AndBobsYourUncle/stable-diffusion-discord-bot/README.md

 ## Usage

 1. Create a Discord bot and get the token
 2. Add the Discord bot to your Discord server.
-It needs permissions to post messages, use slash commands, and uploading files.
+It needs permissions to post messages, use slash commands, mentioning anyone, and uploading files.
 2. Run the bot with `./stable_diffusion_bot -token <token> -guild <guild ID> -host <webui host, e.g. http://127.0.0.1:7860>`

 ## Commands